alexeykuz-sys/MyRecipe-MS3/README.md

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#bugs-and-debugging)Bugs and Debugging

-There is a bug in javascript function provided by code institute in task app, which i used for my project.
+There is a bug in line 37 of javascript function, provided by code institute in task app, which i used for my project.
 I couldn't debug it to resolve the issue.
+I have also noticed that occassionally

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#project-deployment)Project Deployment